 It’s true although it may seem counter-intuitive, some fireplaces are actually so inefficient that they lose more heat up the flue system than they emit into the room.
 Extreme cases can actually cause a 20% heat loss!
 Imagine factoring in an extra 20% to your heating bill from this winter, or more importantly, factoring out 20%.
 Everyone wants lower energy bills, and achieving a lower heating bill next winter is as easy as taking some of the suggestions listed below.

 Glass Doors display, at Bromwell Fireplace shop in Cincinnati, just an amazing store to visit and shop at!

 One of the most obvious solutions to the problem of heat loss is to physically prevent the heat from exiting the home.
 Installing fireplace glass doors is an easy way of doing so which also is an attractive addition to any home.
-I find these glass doors most helpful when I’m waiting for the fire to go out and its burning low but its still too early to shut the chimney damper.
+I find these glass doors most helpful when I’m waiting for the fire to go out and it’s burning low but it’s still too early to shut the chimney damper.
 Preventing air from heading up the chimney is a huge efficiency booster.

 Fireplace Tool Set

 Some people might not think of the efficiency of burning as including the stoking and care of the fire before and after the fire burns.
 Technically speaking if you can decrease your time spent handling the ashes, etc., that makes the fireplace a more efficient heating method.
 This is because it provides heat in a shorter period of time.
 A nice toolset will aid in ash removal and stoking the fire so it burns to its maximum potential.